Ensuring staff adaptation of a new software

 - What do you want achieved within the first week?
 Month?
 Quarter?
 Year?

-- What benefit is the new technology bringing to the company?
+- Which benefit is the new technology bringing to the company?

-- What is the minimum return of usage to make the project a success?
+- Is there a minimum return of usage to make the project a success?

 - What training plan will be provided to the appropriate people?